nodejs/wiki-archive/Node.js-release-guide.md

 git commit -am "$(bash tools/changelog-head.sh)"
 ```

+After running this command, review the commit message with `git show` and make sure that it's properly formatted
+and the content is correct.

 ### Push changes to your own fork of joyent/node so the CI platform can see the changes

 ```